GrindelfP/TuringMachine/README.md

 ## Description

-This is an attempt to create an instance of a concept, proposed by Alan Turing in 1936.
+This is an attempt to create an instance of a concept, proposed by the great mathematician Alan Turing in 1936.
 The concept is a machine, which can perform a set of actions on a tape, which is divided into cells.
 Each cell can contain a symbol from a finite set of symbols, called an alphabet.
 The machine can read the symbol from the cell, write a new symbol to the cell,